 - Computed tomography (CT) colonography: Also known as virtual colonoscopy, a radiologist inserts a small tube into the rectum to allow for inflation with gas and uses X-ray equipment to examine the large intestine for cancer and polyps.
 This test is mainly for those who cannot undergo a colonoscopy or have had an unsuccessful colonoscopy.

-“Cologuard does a great job at promoting colorectal cancer awareness through advertisements and might be right for some people in some circumstances,” says Dr. Yen.
+“Cologuard does a great job at promoting colorectal cancer awareness through advertisements and might be right for some people in some circumstances,” says Dr. Chu.
 “Colonoscopy is the most technically accurate single test but requires a bit more planning and preparation.
 The FIT test is simplest to perform and the most cost-effective on an annual basis.
 It is also considered the most cost-effective on a population level.”

 A colonoscopy every 10 years or FIT tests every year are recommended as the foundation for screening.
 Sharp Rees-Stealy is piloting a recommendation by the MSTF of encouraging lower-risk patients to start with FIT and higher-risk patients to start with colonoscopy.

-“Eventually we hope every at-risk patient will get a colonoscopy,” Dr. Yen says.
+“Eventually we hope every at-risk patient will get a colonoscopy,” Dr. Chu says.
 “The American Cancer Society has recommended lowering the screening age to 45, but there are some concerns by some experts that this might shift currently available screening resources from higher-risk individuals who haven’t been screened to lower-risk patients.
 This is an issue that is currently being debated in the gastroenterology community.”

 While CT colonography every five years, multi-targeted stool DNA every three years and flexible sigmoidoscopy every five to 10 years are appropriate screening tests, colonoscopy remains the most accurate colorectal cancer test.
 Furthermore, if polyps, signs of cancer or other abnormalities are discovered during any of the other tests, a follow-up colonoscopy will be necessary for further investigation.